Specification

 • A bash-runtime task whose body has zero or more than one fenced bash block

-• A per-task overrides block (a leading ```yaml block carrying at least one recognised override key) that also carries an unrecognized top-level key
+• A per-task overrides block (a leading ```yaml block carrying at least one recognised override key, one of runtime, options, skills, timeout) that also carries an unrecognized top-level key

 A conforming parser must accept: